-So, let me return to my point: writer’s block is not a writer’s block; it’s just human block.
-It’s a part of our being; it’s our procrastination baggage that we carry everywhere.
+So, let me return to my point: writer’s block is not a writer’s block; it’s just a human block.
+It’s a part of our being; we carry procrastination baggage everywhere.
 It’s almost the same as leaving the dirty dish on the table because it’s easier to wash it tomorrow.
 It’s not writer’s block; it’s just you being lazy!

 Ok, so what can you do about it?
-I created my own plan of breaking out of this deadly locked-out state.
+I created my plan of breaking out of this deadly locked-out state.
 I needed a way to free my mind and body from this lazy glue that covers me like a death cloud and slows down every bit of my being.
 I found that the secret is to 1) change focus and 2) do it fast.

 Change Focus Quick

-I strongly believe that as a writer, you should never work on only one project.
+I firmly believe that as a writer, you should never work on only one project.
 Of course, you may have your “big” project, the book, the novel, or what have you.
 But alongside that project, you should always keep writing other things.
-You should always flex your writing brain by reaching out into other genres, non-fiction, or even poetry.
+You should constantly flex your writing brain by reaching out into different genres, non-fiction, or even poetry.